MajorFemi/alx-system_engineering-devops/0x00-shell_basics/README.md

 The sixth script display current directory contents in long format, wiht user and group IDs displayed numerically and hidden files.

 The seventh script creates a directory.

+The eighth script moves the file from one directory to another.